maxfridbe/OpenSnitchCli/README.md

 ## Configuration

 By default, the application:
-1. Starts a gRPC server on `0.0.0.0:50051`.
+1. Starts a gRPC server on `127.0.0.1:50051`.
-2. Automatically manages a `socat` process to proxy `/tmp/osui.sock` to the gRPC port.
+2. Starts an internal UDS Proxy that bridges `/tmp/osui.sock` to the TCP port, ensuring compatibility with the daemon.

 ## Runtime Controls